jensvdh/sapphire/README.md

 rspec
 ```

-To run the web server (nothing will happen until you implement...):
+To run the web server.
 ```
 ruby web_server.rb
 ```